-Most financial packages for doctoral students usually include an academic student employment (ASE) work requirement to support payment of tuition and fees through Fee Remission.
-The timing of when the ASE work requirement is expected to begin will vary for each individual student; details are included in the Funding Support Letter provided to all students and their faculty advisors.
+Most financial packages for doctoral students will usually include an academic student employment (ASE) work requirement to support payment of tuition and fees through the Fee Remission Program.
+The timing of when the ASE work requirement is expected to begin will commonly vary for each individual student; details are included in the Funding Support Letter provided to all students and their faculty advisors.
 An academic student appointment (most often as a Graduate Student Instructor (GSI) or Graduate Student Researcher (GSR)) that equals 25% or more time results in Partial Fee Remission, which covers all tuition and fees EXCEPT the Berkeley Campus Fee and the Class Pass Transit Fee.
-For complete details please see Fee Remission Program.

 Doctoral Completion Fellowship

-UC Office of the President Dissertation Year Fellowship
+- UC Office of the President Mentored Research Award

-UC Office of the President Mentored Research Award
+- UC Office of the President Dissertation Year Fellowship

 Financial Aid: Federal Student Loans

 Federal Student Loan Programs provide a major source of need-based financial aid funding for graduate study, and most graduate students – including doctoral students – easily qualify for federal aid.
+About 6% of all PhD students at Berkeley take out student loans.
 Graduate students apply for need-based loans and Work-Study through the Financial Aid Office.
 Eligibility is based entirely on demonstrated financial need.
 To apply, you must complete and submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline each year.
 For more information please visit the Financial Aid and Scholarships Office.